barseghyanartur/sphinx-no-pragma/CONTRIBUTING.rst

 For example:

 - To fix documentation typos.
-- To improve documentation (for instance, to add new recipe or fix an existing recipe that doesn't seem to work).
+- To improve documentation (for instance, to add new rule or fix an existing rule that doesn't seem to work).
-- To introduce a new feature (for instance, add support for a non-supported file type).
+- To introduce a new feature.

-**Good to know:**

-- This library consists of a single ``sphinx_no_pragma.py`` module.
-That module is dependency free, self-contained (includes all tests) and portable.
-  Do not submit pull requests splitting the ``fake.py`` module into small parts.
-- Some tests contain simplified implementation of existing libraries (Django ORM, TortoiseORM, SQLAlchemy).
-If you need to add integration tests for existing functionality, you can add the relevant code and requirements to the examples, along with tests.
-Currently, all integration tests are running in the CI against the latest version of Python.

 **General list to go through:**

 - Does your change require documentation update?
 - Does your change require update to tests?
-- Does your change rely on third-party package or a cloud based service?
-  If so, please consider turning it into a dedicated standalone package, since this library is dependency free (and will always stay so).

 **When fixing bugs (in addition to the general list):**